CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-hol-microsoft-dev-box-for-developers-hol1-ex1.md

       ![](media/24-05-2024.png)

-1. Wait for the deployment to complete before proceeding with the next task.
+1. Wait for the definition to get created before proceeding with the next task.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - If you receive a success message, you can proceed to the next task.